CSCfi/Kielipankki-korp-backend/korppluginlib/README.md

   of arguments to the endpoint and `starttime` is the current time as seconds since the epoch as a floating point number.

-- `exit_handler(self, request, endtime, elapsed_time)`: Called
+- `exit_handler(self, request, endtime, elapsed_time, result_len)`:
-  just before exiting a view function for an endpoint (before yielding a response). `endtime` is the current time as seconds since the epoch as a floating point number, and `elapsed_time` is the time spent in the view function as seconds.
+  Called just before exiting a view function for an endpoint (before yielding a response). `endtime` is the current time as seconds since the epoch as a floating point number, `elapsed_time` is the time spent in the view function as seconds, and `result_len` the length of the response content.

 - `error(self, request, error, exc)`: Called after an exception has occurred. `error` is the `dict` to be returned in JSON as